-In step 1 of the HFCS imputation procedure, we have to select the variables $Y_1, Y_2, ..., Y_p$ to be imputed.
-Our strategy is to impute as many variables with missing values as possible, which amounts to around 65% of such variables (or 85% of all missing values).
+In step 1 of the HFCS imputation procedure, we have to select the variables Y_1 , Y_2 , ..., Y_P to be imputed.
+Our strategy is to impute as many variables with missing values as possible, which amounts to around 65% of such variables (or 91% of all missing values).
+This proportion is about the same as in the last wave and in any case includes all balance sheet variables.
 The remaining variables with missing values are not imputed with the HFCS imputation procedure due to insufficient variance or a lack of sufficient observations to run a regression.8